-- 1) The required study load is indicated by the number of credit points (CP) assigned in accordance with the European Credit Transfer System (ECTS). - (2) The required study load consists, among other things, in participation in module courses, the preparation for and reviewing of classes, independently processing and consolidating the subject matter and demonstrating completion of assessments.
+- (1) The Master's study programs are part of the "strongly research oriented" profile type and are generally consecutive.
+They are full time programs. - (2) The required study load is indicated by the number of credit points (CP) assigned in accordance with the European Credit Transfer System (ECTS). - (3) The required study load consists, among other things, in participation in module courses, the preparation for and reviewing of classes, independently processing and consolidating the subject matter and demonstrating completion of assessments.
 One credit point corresponds to an effort of approx. 30 working hours.
-The workload is approx. 30 CP per semester.

-- (3) The program is divided into modules.
+The workload is approx. 30 CP per semester. - (4) The program is divided into modules.
 Modules are generally concluded with an examination.
 Examinations must be completed during the course of studies either during or at the end of the respective module.
 A certain number of CP are awarded for each successfully completed module.
-A module may consist of different types of teaching unit (§ 8). - (4) To successfully complete the study program, a total of 180 CPs must be obtained in the case of 6-semester programs, 210 CPs in the case of 7-semester programs and 240 CPs in the case of 8-semester programs.
+A module may consist of different types of teaching unit (§8).

-To this end, a certain number of compulsory and compulsory elective modules must be successfully completed.
-It is also possible for the student to complete additional modules of his or her choice.

-Details of the modules, assessments and the allocation of CPs can be found in the program-specific Study and Examination Regulations.
+- (5) To successfully complete the study program, a total of 90 CPs in the case of 3-semester programs or 120 CPs in the case of 4-semester programs must be obtained. - To this end, a certain number of compulsory and compulsory elective modules must be successfully completed.
+It is also possible for the student to complete additional modules of his or her choice. - Details of the modules, assessments and the allocation of CPs can be found in the program-specific Study and Examination Regulations. - (6) The program may include a practical phase.

-- (5) The course of study is designed in such a way that it can be successfully completed within the standard course duration. - (6) The program may include a practical phase.
 Details of the required study load can be found in the program-specific Study and Examination Regulations and the program module handbook.
-The internship regulations and / or the module handbook of the relevant study program set out additional details. - (7) The Bachelor's thesis is an independent academic thesis that must be submitted in writing and defended orally in a colloquium.
-The student must demonstrate that he or she is able, within a prescribed period of time, to work independently on a task from the subject area using scientific methods. - (8) Some Bachelor's study programs may be studied in the alternative form of a dual degree program.
+The module handbook of the relevant study program sets out additional details. - (7) The Master's thesis is an independent academic thesis that must be submitted in writing and defended orally in a colloquium.
+The student must demonstrate that he or she is able, within a prescribed period of time, to work independently on a task from the subject area using scientific methods. - (8) Some particular Master's study programs may be studied in the alternative form of a dual degree program.
 Provisions governing this are contained in the program-specific Study and Examination Regulations.